 A new edition of the Church Manual is published after every General Conference Session.
 The most recent edition should always be used.
-This edition incorporates amendments made at the 2015 General Conference Session.
+This edition incorporates amendments made at the postponed 2020 General Conference Session, which took place in 2022.

 Where to Get Advice